 VA has personnel stationed at major military hospitals to help seriously injured Servicemembers returning from Operations Enduring Freedom, Iraqi Freedom, and New Dawn (OEF/OIF/ OND) as they transition from military to civilian life.
-OEF/OIF Servicemembers who have questions about VA benefits or need assistance in filing a VA claim or accessing services can contact the nearest VA office or call 1-800-827-1000.
+OEF/OIF/OND Servicemembers who have questions about VA benefits or need assistance in filing a VA claim or accessing services can contact the nearest VA office or call 1-800-827-1000.

-The eBenefits portal (www.ebenefits.va.gov) provides Servicemembers, Veterans, their families, and Caregivers with self- service access to benefit applications, benefits information, and access to personal information such as official military personnel file documents.
-The portal provides two main services; it catalogs links to information on other websites about military and Veteran benefits, and it provides a personalized workspace called My Dashboard, which gives quick access to all the online tools currently integrated into eBenefits.
+The eBenefits portal (www.ebenefits.va.gov) provides Servicemembers, Veterans, their families, and caregivers with self- service access to benefit applications, benefits information, and access to personal information such as official military personnel file documents.
+The portal provides two main services:

-Transition Assistance Program: consists of comprehensive workshops at military installations designed to assist Servicemembers as they transition from military to civilian life.
+This consists of comprehensive workshops at military installations designed to assist Servicemembers as they transition from military to civilian life.
 The program includes job search, employment and training information, as well as VA benefits information for Servicemembers who are within 18 months of separation or retirement.
-The VA Benefit Briefings are comprised of two briefings focusing on education, benefits. and VA health care and disability compensation.
+VA Benefit Briefings are comprised of two briefings focusing on education, benefits, and VA health care and disability compensation.
 Servicemembers can sign up for one-on-one appointments with a VA representative.
 Interested Servicemembers should contact their local TAP Manager to sign up for this program.

-Facilitating Seamless Transition: The Act allows Servicemembers to begin the federal employment process prior to separation in order to facilitate a truly seamless transition from the military to jobs at VA, Department of Homeland Security, and the many other federal agencies seeking to hire Veterans.
+The Act allows Servicemembers to begin the federal employment process prior to separation or retirement from military service.
+This allows a truly seamless transition from the military to jobs at VA, Department of Homeland Security, and the many other federal agencies seeking to hire Veterans.

-Expanding Education and Training: The Act provides nearly 100,000 unemployed Veterans of past eras and wars with up to one year of assistance (equal to the full-time payment rate under the Montgomery GI Bill-Active Duty program)to qualify for jobs in high-demand sectors.
+The Act provides nearly 100,000 unemployed Veterans of past eras and wars with up to one year of assistance (equal to the full-time payment rate under the Montgomery GI Bill-Active Duty program)to qualify for jobs in high-demand sectors.
 It also provides disabled Veterans up to one year of additional Vocational Rehabilitation and Employment benefits.

-Translating Military Skills and Training: The Act requires the Department of Labor take a hard look at military skills and training equivalencies that are transferrable to the civilian sector and make it easier to obtain licenses and certifications.
+The Act requires the Department of Labor take a hard look at military skills and training equivalencies that are transferrable to the civilian sector, and make it easier to obtain licenses and certifications.

-Veterans Tax Credits: The Act provides tax credits for hiring Veterans and disabled Veterans who are out of work.
+The Act provides tax credits for hiring Veterans and disabled Veterans who are out of work

 To participate in the BDD program, Servicemembers must: